Mini-Me: History

+History of appearances

+He debuts in the second film in the trilogy, Austin Powers: The Spy Who Shagged Me, and appears again in the third film, Austin Powers in Goldmember.

 In Austinpussy, the film within a film in Goldmember, the role is played in cameo by Danny DeVito.

 Mini-Me has a brief cameo in the music video for Madonna's song, "Beautiful Stranger".

 In Space Jam: A New Legacy, where Looney Tunes characters have scattered to different digital worlds based on Warner Bros. films, Elmer Fudd takes on the role of Mini-Me in the Austin Powers world, while Sylvester the Cat has become Mr. Bigglesworth.

+Inspiration

-Mike Myers has acknowledged that the character was directly inspired by the character of Majai in the 1996 film The Island of Dr. Moreau, who is similarly a miniature version of Marlon Brando's titular villain character.
+Mike Myers has acknowledged that the character was directly inspired by the character of Majai in the 1996 film The Island of Dr. Moreau, who is similarly a miniature version of Marlon Brando's character Dr. Moreau.

+Reception

+Mini-me is Troyer's best-known character.
+He is remembered as a silent role.
+After the actor's suicide, a column in The Guardian wrote that Mini-me had caused a lot of harm to people with dwarfism.

+Although the character was supposed to die in the first film, spectators present at a test-screen complained so much about that part of the plot that the producers decided to change his fate.

 In popular culture

 In 2021, the Hungarian government party Fidesz released an ad based on Mini-Me's introduction scene.
 The ad's aim was to emphasize the alleged similarities between opposition candidate Péter Márki-Zay (Mini-Me) and former prime minister Ferenc Gyurcsány (Dr. Evil).

-In the movie Whiplash, Fletcher (J.K.
-Simmons) insults a band student of his by calling him Mini-Me.